marcus-hugo/faq-accordion-card-main/README.md

 ### What I learned

-First time building an accordion.
+- First time building an accordion.
 It was a lot of fun!
 I found out there are many ways to build an accordion with HTML and CSS, but, I chose to go with JavaScript.
-Thought this would be a great way to practive writing JavaScript.
+Thought this would be a great way to practice writing JavaScript.
 Using the `.toggle()` method seemed the most straightforward way.

 ```js
 this.classList.toggle('active');